 You can join any progressive course in week 2 of the course.
 We recap the last week’s moves in each class so you will catch up if you miss the first week.
 There is no discount for joining a course in week 2.

 You can join casual classes at any time.

 I will miss a class during the course.
 Can I make it up?

 When you sign up for a course running in consecutive weeks, it is your responsibility to come to all of the classes.
 We cannot guarantee that you will be able to make up for any classes you miss.
 However, we do recap the last week’s moves at the beginning of each class in our progressive courses.
 If you feel you need extra help to catch up, you can book a private lesson which will get you back up to speed quickly.

-We do not give refunds once a course has started, but if you miss two or more classes due to illness or injury we will credit you the classes you missed towards another course.
+We do not give refunds once a course has started, but if you miss two or more classes due to illness or injury we can credit you the classes you missed towards another course.
 Any credit given is valid for 3 months.

 How many people are there in the class?

 The number of people in the classes varies depending on the day and the dance style.
 The minimum number for a course to proceed is 8, but we can take up to 40 people in a class depending on the dance style and allocated studio.
 An average number is 8-15 students.